 Shopping in Bangkok

 It seems that almost everything is for sale at Thailand’s largest open air market, the Chatuchak Weekend Market, easily reached by BTS Sky Train.
-For some more up market shopping, go to the Siam area with shopping centres like Siam Paragon, MBK and Siam Discovery Center.
+For some more up market shopping, go to the Siam area with shopping centers like Siam Paragon, MBK and Siam Discovery Center.
 The Sukhumvit area is well known for its abundant nightlife, shopping, restaurants and day spas.

 For some of the best views of Bangkok, go to the 88 storey high Baiyoke building in Pratunam district, which has a number of restaurants on the top floors.
 The crowded and somewhat chaotic area around it is an excellent place for bargain shopping, especially clothing, textiles and accessories.